-Situated less than 20 miles southeast of the City of Charlottesville on US-29 is the village of Covesville, an historic piece of central Virginia surrounded nestled in the foothills of the Blue Ridge Mountains.
+Situated less than 20 miles southeast of the City of Charlottesville on US-29 is the village of Covesville, a historic piece of central Virginia surrounded nestled in the foothills of the Blue Ridge Mountains.
 It is the centerpiece of the Covesville Historic District, a 2,308- acre district that encompasses the village and the surrounding farmland.
-The District was added to the National Register of Historic Places in 2005 and contains 104 unique sites that have been identified as historically significant.
+The District was added to the National Register of Historic Places in 2005 and contains 104 unique Covesville Homes and sites that have been identified as historically significant.

 Among the many historical sites in Covesville is Edgemont, a private estate whose design is attributed to Thomas Jefferson.
 Bearing the hallmarks of Palladian architecture that were Jefferson’s dominant stylistic reference point, the estate is the only private residence (besides his own Monticello) designed by the former president.
 Edgemont was restored by the renowned architect Milton Grigg in 1948.

 The village is rich with orchards and, along with the proximity to the railroad, the sale of apples and apple products helped the community to thrive during the early part of the 20th century.
 Covesville remains at the center of the growth and sale of apple products in the Commonwealth while at the same having evolved into a hub for the ever-growing Virginia wine industry.